Riernar/arm5-interchange-format/README.md

 ![Ars Magica 5th Open License Logo][arm5-open-license-logo]

-This repository contains a JSON-based interchange format for the Ars Magica 5th Edition TTRPG, and associated readers/writers.
-This format allows data transfer and communication between software built for the Ars Magica 5h Edition, such as online character sheets.
+This repository defines an interchange format for the Ars Magica 5th Edition TTRPG.
+This format allows data transfer and inter-operability between softwares built for the Ars Magica 5h Edition, such as character builder, character sheets, VTTs, game managers etc...

+The format specification is implemented in libraries in various programming languages for use by software authors, to be able to read and write the interchange format.

 - [Project definition](#project-definition)
   - [Goals](#goals)